Auto-apply to these agriculture jobs

 Wilbur-Ellis logo

 Investing in You, join a 100-year-old, family-owned leader in Ag - and grow with us!
 Wilbur-Ellis invests heavily in our employees by offering skill development and training, competitive compensation and benefits, and a tradition of promoting from within for a broad range of career opportunities.
 And we foster a supportive, people-first work environment.
 "We know the confidence gap can get in the way of meeting spectacular candidates, so please don't hesitate to apply - we'd love to hear from you."
-Role Overview: As an Agriculture Plant Operator II, you'll work in all aspects of plant and warehouse operations including stocking and retrieving packages and bulk containers, driving a forklift, and general housekeeping.
-The role requires strong mechanical ability and aptitude.
-A Sample of What You'll Do in this Role: Assist with the movement of bulk fertilizer on trucks and railcars.
-Maintain facility cleanliness and upkeep.
-Assist with repair, maintenance, and safety issues on all facility equipment.
-Safely operate equipment, including railcar mover, front-end loader, and forklift.
-Wear proper PPE (safety equipment) provided on the job site.
-Report any damage or issues with equipment to management.
-Complete required training and attend required safety meetings.
-What You Bring to the Role: 2+ years of experience Ability to frequently climb ladders, work from heights, and lift or move up to 50 lbs. while working in a non-climate controlled and often dusty environment Good math and organizational skills with the ability to prioritize multiple assignments Ability to read, write, and speak English fluently Willingness to work overtime hours during busy seasons High school diploma or equivalent What Makes You a Great Fit: You have a high level of integrity and always maintain a professional appearance and positive attitude You're on-time and prepared for work You enjoy a variety of job duties and responsibilities You have excellent interpersonal skills Compensation and Benefits: The base compensation for this position ranges from $17.64 to $23.54 per hour.
+Role Overview: The primary role of the Commercial Driver IV is driving/operating a company truck for deliveries of goods and services to a varied customer base.
+The Driver also performs general warehouse duties, including but not limited to stocking and retrieving packages and bulk containers, driving a forklift, and general housekeeping.
+A Sample of What You'll Do in this Role: Operate material handling equipment including forklift, order picker, pallet jack, and other equipment.
+Operate a manual pallet jack with pallets weighing up to 3200 lbs.
+Ensure all shipments include proper shipping documents.
+Perform vehicle safety inspections.
+Maintain mileage and fuel logs on all vehicles.
+Ensure no product leaves or enters the warehouse without the necessary paperwork.
+Meet and complete all regulatory and safety requirements.
+Assist with maintaining warehouse cleanliness.
+What You Bring to the Role: 3+ years of commercial driving experience Valid driver's license with Class-A CDL and a clean driving record Ability to repetitively bend and lift boxes and bags up to 50 lbs.
+Endorsements for Doubles, Haz-Mat, and Tankers, or willingness to obtain Forklift experience, will be certified on the job Able to work overtime hours during busy seasons High School Diploma or equivalent What Makes You a Great Fit: You present a professional personal appearance to our customers You're a strong communicator with good interpersonal skills You speak and write English fluently You're experienced in agriculture (preferred) Compensation and Benefits: The base compensation for this position ranges from $22.26 to $29.70 per hour.
 Please note that wages may vary depending on skills and experience.
 This position is eligible for vacation, holidays, health, dental, vision, mental health, retirement plans, and other benefits.
 Follow this link for more information regarding Wilbur-Ellis employee benefits: https://mywebenefits.com/ Please note that salary ranges provided for this role on external job boards are salary estimates made by outside parties and may not be accurate.
 Our Commitment to Diversity & Inclusion: Diversity of people, cultures, opinions, and ideas makes us all stronger.
 From leadership commitment to employee buy-in, we know that creating an inclusive environment and providing opportunities for all employees to reach their full potential is a shared responsibility.
 Wilbur-Ellis is a company you can be proud to call your employer Wilbur-Ellis markets and distributes agricultural products, animal feed specialty chemicals, and food ingredients.
 A privately held and consistently profitable company, we employ more than 4,000 people throughout North America and Asia-Pacific.
 Wilbur-Ellis is for and about people Wilbur-Ellis has enjoyed over 100 years of success and growth, all thanks to our people.
 Our employees are both leaders and team players who thrive on creativity, entrepreneurial spirit, and a dedication to quality work, our customers, and each other.
 Wilbur-Ellis invests in the industry's best workforce Wilbur-Ellis invests heavily in our employees by offering skill development and training, competitive compensation and benefits, and a tradition of promoting from within for a broad range of career opportunities.
 And we foster a supportive, people-first work environment.
 Follow our career social media accounts!
 Instagram: IG • TikTok: TikTok • Facebook: FB • LinkedIn: LinkedIn

 Posted 3 days ago